 Inclusivity & Community

-Since Circle Yoga's founding, we have been focused on being a welcoming community for all.
-However, today we are asking tough questions of ourselves and learning from teachers from diverse backgrounds with the goal of becoming a more inclusive and anti-racist community.
-One way this work took place in the last year was through the Antiracism and Allyship Discussion Group, led by Mercedes Santos.
+Since Circle Yoga's founding in 2003, we have been focused on being a welcoming community for all.
+However, today we are asking tough questions of ourselves and learning from teachers from diverse backgrounds with the goal of becoming a more inclusive, equitable, and anti-racist community.